Salt Impact Forensics

 Forensic Applications of Chloride (Cl-), Bromide (Br-) and Iodide (I-) in Road Salt

 Chloride, bromide and iodide are present in salt.
 Chloride is generally 40-8,000 times more abundant in nature than bromide.
 The most common analytical methods used to determine Cl-, Br- and I- include: ion chromatography (IC); colourimetry; and neutron activation analysis (NAA).
-However, methods to determine these ions at trace levels are now available at Bureau Veritas Laboratories using inductively coupled plasma coupled with mass spectrometry (ICP/MS).
+However, methods to determine these ions at trace levels are now available at Bureau Veritas using inductively coupled plasma coupled with mass spectrometry (ICP/MS).
 Table 2 lists the available analytical methods and representative detection limits.

 Table 2: Analytical methods and typical reporting limits for Cl-, Br- and I-

 |Chloride||~1ppm level||10 ppb||5 ppm|

 A preliminary, in-house survey of different commercially available salt products shows differences in the relative amounts (measured by ICP/MS) of Cl-, Br- and I-, depending on the source of the salt (see Table 3).

 It has also been demonstrated that the ratios of these ions can be used to distinguish pristine groundwater from wastewater sources and other anthropogenic sources including road salt.